go-addrs/addrs/README.md

    compare function to compare elements of the type you store in the map.

-4. It supports an efficient diff operation so that you can iterate the entries removed, added, or changed from one to the other.
+4. It supports an efficient diff operation so that you can iterate the entries removed, added, changed, or (optionally) unchanged from one to the other.

    Starting with a large `Table_`, if you make a small number of modifications to it and then diff the before and after snapshots, the diff operation efficiency will be very good -- proportional to the changes made between the two.

+   The exception to this is if you pass a handler for unchanged prefixes.
+In this case, every prefix is always visited.
+This can be always be avoided by passing nil for the unchanged handler.